hotelspunk33/rust_asar/README.md

 # rust_asar

-Utility/Library to create, modify, and extract Asar archives, as does Electron's Asar library.
+Library to create, modify, and extract Asar archives, as does Electron's Asar library.

 > I implemented this project with no inspiration from Electron's library, as the goal was not to create a rewrite but to reverse-engineer the Asar archive.

 ------------